henrylao/myMDB/README.md

 # Context Indexing Movie Search Engine
 This program was written for my data structures class in 2019 as a final project.
-Our professor provided constraints requiring utilization of in-house written data structures to build an application, in this case, it was a movie search engine. <br>
+Constraints required utilization of in-house written data structures to build an application, in this case, it was a movie search engine. <br>

 ## Data structures used:
 * Singly Linked List
 * Stack
 * HashTable (Quadratic Probing)
-* BinarySearchTree
+* Binary Search Tree